Day Trading with Character –

 Traders in the Futures and Forex markets, including Your Trading Partners, have their own list of symbols, but, so you can see the extent of what is required, listed below are the Futures and Forex Pairs that I’ve used at various times.
 As market conditions change, the lists you’ll be using will be different and follow the criteria used by your trading services.
 You really don’t need any more than a group of symbols like these to make Intraday Trading a success.

 Trading Hours that are basically around the clock (Futures take a short break every day to reset) for five and a half days a week.
-This gives you far better control over your entries and exists, because you’re not constrained by exchange hours, and the continuous market makes analysis more efficient.
+This gives you far better control over your entries and exits, because you’re not constrained by exchange hours, and the continuous market makes analysis more efficient.
 Everyone looks to these markets to get a reading on what’s going to happen in other related markets, so, as an intraday trader, you have a leg up going in.
 For people outside the market time zones, this helps them to trade on their schedule, especially in the Forex markets that have worldwide coverage.

 Lower Margin Requirements to be able to trade with less capital (the Pattern Day Trading Rule doesn’t apply here) and create more leverage that greatly enhances returns.
-Leverage also increases risk, so having a good education and gaining experience is paramount before diving into intraday trading.
+Leverage also increases risk, so having a good education and gaining experience is critical before diving into intraday trading.
 Forex trading has the higher leverage of the two and has its own risk management parameters.

 Lower Transaction Costs on Futures and no commission on Forex Pairs (Forex brokers use the Bid/Ask Spread to replace a direct commission structure) add to the attraction of these Vehicles.
 In addition, tight Bid/Ask Spreads make Futures and Forex more efficient for Intraday Trading.